SurrealEstate: Production

 The series, produced by Blue Ice Pictures was first announced in 2020, originally under the working title The Surrealtor, and was shot in St. John's, Newfoundland and Labrador.
 Tim Rozon was cast in the lead role of Luke Roman; he previously starred in Wynonna Earp for four seasons (2016–2021), with Melanie Scrofano in the title role, and she joined his new production as a director for two episodes (and one guest appearance) in the first season.
 Rozon also appeared in the main cast of Schitt's Creek, alongside Sarah Levy; Levy stars with Rozon in the main cast of SurrealEstate, in the role of Susan Ireland.

 In October 2021, series creator George Olsen announced that Syfy had canceled the series after one season, adding that he would attempt to find a new home for the series.
 In May 2022, it was announced that Syfy had reversed its decision, renewing the series for a second season.
 In February 2024, it was announced that Syfy had renewed the series for a third season.

+On December 16, 2025, showrunner George R. Olson confirmed that the series had been canceled after three seasons.

 Release

 The first season premiered on July 16, 2021, on CTV Sci-Fi Channel and Syfy.
 The second season premiered on October 4, 2023.
 The third season premiered on April 3, 2025.

 In March 2022, it was announced that Leonine Studios had sold the rights to the series to more than 160 territories.